miguelbper/flash-select/README.md

 ---

 ## Description
-flash-select is an extremely fast implementation of [shap-select](https://github.com/transferwise/shap-select), a very nice feature selection method. flash-select gives the same output as shap-select (more on this below) while being significantly faster: for a dataset with 25,600 examples and 256 features, **flash-select is ~300x faster**.
+flash-select is an extremely fast implementation of [shap-select](https://github.com/transferwise/shap-select), a very nice feature selection method. flash-select gives the same output as shap-select (more on this below) while being significantly faster: for a dataset with 100000 examples and 100 features, **flash-select is ~200x faster**.
+For 200000 examples and 200 features, **it is ~1000x faster** (see the benchmark below).

 Given that flash-select has lower algorithmic complexity than shap-select, for larger datasets the speedup will be even greater.